qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

   (e.g. 0) could force rendering of unnecessary amount of points, making rendering slower (you can find more details at :guilabel:`Symbology` :ref:`Maximum error <point_clouds_symbology_maxerror>`).
-* :guilabel:`Point budget` To avoid long rendering you can set the maximum number of points that will be rendered
+* :guilabel:`Point budget`: To avoid long rendering, you can set the maximum number of points that will be rendered
-* :guilabel:`Point cloud size` For your information only, the total number of points is shown here
+* :guilabel:`Point cloud size`: For your information only, the total number of points is shown here
-* |checkbox| :guilabel:`Show bounding boxes` Especially useful for debugging: shows bounding boxes of nodes in hierarchy
+* |checkbox| :guilabel:`Show bounding boxes`: Especially useful for debugging, shows bounding boxes of nodes in hierarchy